SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Turning to Blink’s dedicated outdoor camera, it’s evident immediately that this one was built to be discreet.
 It only comes in all-black, as opposed to the black-and-white indoor cam.
 As far as aesthetics, it’s got a sleek finish and takes the same minimalistic cues as Indoor.
 In fact, you’re talking about the same camera, essentially, as Indoor, only with a tougher (IP65) weather rating.

-At the risk of rehashing old grievances, night vision was pretty weak in my hands-on Blink Outdoor camera experience.
+At the risk of rehashing old grievances, night vision was pretty weak in our hands-on Blink Outdoor camera experience.
 In an outdoor camera, this is a bit of a letdown.

 We wouldn’t say that the Blink Outdoor can’t see anything at night; it’s a matter of perspective.
 In night vision mode, for instance, we had no trouble seeing the cat walking on our front lawn.
 Identifying which one of our many neighborhood cats it was proved a bit more difficult.
 The question to ask yourself is whether or not you need the fine details.

-You’ll find better night vision in one of the Ezviz cameras I reviewed recently, but generally, a camera with exceptional night vision needs some integrated lighting feature to do its best work.
-(Visit my Reolink Argus 3 Pro review for a really stellar night vision experience.)
+You’ll find better night vision in one of the Ezviz cameras we reviewed recently, but generally, a camera with exceptional night vision needs some integrated lighting feature to do its best work.
+(Visit our Reolink Argus 3 Pro review for a really stellar night vision experience.)

 On that note, Blink does have other options if you prefer brighter and better night vision.
 One of these is the Blink Floodlight Cam Wired.
 As the name implies, it comes equipped with powerful floodlights.
 Otherwise, it offers most of the same features as the Blink Outdoor.
 You should know, though, that it needs to be wired to an outdoor junction box in order to work.